Skew-Brauer graph algebras: Background

 \begin{thm}\cite[Theorem A.1]{FSTTV22} Let $A=KQ_A/I_A$ a finite dimensional algebra and let $T(A)=KQ_{T(A)}/I_{T(A)}$ be its trivial extension.
 Then, the quiver $Q_{T(A)}$ is as above and the ideal $I_{T(A)}$ is generated by the union of the following sets.

-\begin{enumerate} \item A generating set of the ideal of relations $I_A$ of $A$. \item The paths that are not contained in any elementary cycle. \item Linear combination of paths $\rho \in e_xKQ_{T(A)}e_y$ such that $\rho q\in I_x'$ or $q\rho \in I_{y}'$ for any supplement path $q$ in an elementary cycle $C$, where $I_x'$ is the ideal defined above. \end{enumerate} \end{thm}
+\begin{enumerate} \item A generating set of the ideal of relations $I_A$ of $A$. \item The paths that are not contained in (cyclic permutations of) any elementary cycle. \item Linear combination of paths $\rho \in e_xKQ_{T(A)}e_y$ such that $\rho q\in I_x'$ or $q\rho \in I_{y}'$ for any supplement path $q$ in an elementary cycle $C$, where $I_x'$ is the ideal defined above. \end{enumerate} \end{thm}